Q1CHENL/cbdp/06-broadcast-protocols.md

 - Protocol layer: message transmitting control
 - Application layer: e.g a chat application
 - Send: a msg os intended to transmitted from one node to another
-- Receive: a msg is arrived but held before delivering.
-A node does not get to choose choose if to receive a msg or not, but it can choose to deliver it or not.
+- Receive: a msg has arrived but is held before delivering.
+A node does not get to choose if to receive a msg or not, but it can choose to deliver it or not.
 - Deliver: the msg is delivered from protocol layer to application layer after ensuring conditions like causual ordering
   ![receive deliver](assets/receive-deliver.png)